Wickham Park Sports Club

 Please get in touch with: Peter Osborn, email@example.com for further details and an application form.

 Each Section has their own fees - please see the individul sports for further details.
-There are a number of people who use the facilities on a regular basis and we ask them to pay an annual Social Membership Fee of £20.
-If you use our grounds for exercise, casual play or even to regularly walk the dog, please get in touch with our Chairman Mark Mullins at :
+There are a number of people who use the facilities on a regular basis and we ask them to pay an annual Social Membership Fee of £25.
+If you use our grounds for exercise or casual play, please get in touch with Nick Dumper at :